AlainParadis/designschool/_topics/text-variables.md

   ### Slug Info

-  Go to your A-Base master.
+  Go to your A-Base Parent Page.
 We'll increase the size of the slug to accomodate messages for the design team.
 Make the top slug 6p0 (1 inch)

   <img class="size100" alt="indesign-slug-text-variable" src="/images/indesign-text-variables/indesign-slug-text-variable.jpg">